 What hours can interns work?

 While not limited to traditional business operating hours of 8 AM-5 PM.
-This will depend on the hours advertised and agreed upon with the InternFSU supervisor.
+This will depend on the hours advertised and agreed upon with the InternFSU supervisor and student.
 InternFSU students should not work during FSU observed holidays.

 Are international students eligible for the InternFSU program?